RP6502-RIA¶

 3. Pico Information Exchange (PIX)¶

-The limited numbers of GPIO pins on the Raspberry Pi Pico required creating a new bus for high bandwidth devices like video systems.
+The limited number of GPIO pins on the Raspberry Pi Pico required creating a new bus for high bandwidth devices like video systems.
 This is an addressable broadcast system which any number of devices can listen to.

 3.1.
 Physical layer¶